cold and cough. What you need to know (and the difference with the flu)-breakinglatest.news-Breaking Latest News

 Bf7, Omicron’s “daughter” variant

-The latest variant identified among the experts is BF.7 or BA.5.2.1.7, a subvariant of BA.5, itself a daughter of Omicron, the latest “concern variant” classified by the World Health Organization (WHO).
+The latest variant identified among the experts is BF.7 o BA.5.2.1.7, a subvariant of BA.5, itself a daughter of Omicron, the last “variant of concern” classified by the World Health Organization (WHO).
 Discovered in late 2021 in South Africa, Omicron has evolved into several particularly mutated and elusive subvariants, of which BA.4 and BA.5 have become the dominant ones.
 It is no coincidence that the second booster or booster of the anti-Covid vaccine is based precisely on an updated formulation on them.
 But even these strains continue to mutate and evolve, diverging from the original Omicron lineage.
 BF.7, as indicated, emerged from BA.5 and is one of the last subvariants to end up under the magnifying glass of experts due to its peculiarities.

 Covid, new (more resistant) variants from China?
 WHO alert: Beijing provides true data on infections